centreon/centreon-engine/doc/user/configuration/advanced/distributed_monitoring.rst

 distributed server that runs Centreon Engine and monitors the services on the hosts in the cluster.
 A distributed server is usually a bare-bones installation of Centreon Engine.
-It doesn't have to have the web interface installed, send out notifications, run event handler scripts, or do anything other than execute service checks if you don't want it to.
+It doesn't have to have the web interface installed, run event handler scripts, or do anything other than execute service checks if you don't want it to.
 More detailed information on configuring a distributed server comes later...

 The purpose of the central server is to simply listen for service check results from one or more distributed servers.
 Even though services are